gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

 If you don't include the `internalLinks` variable in the front matter of your Markdown file, then the "internalLinks" message will not be included in the alert message by default.
 This is because the `internalLinks` variable is used to control whether or not the "internalLinks" message is included, and if it is not specified in the front matter, it will default to `false`.

-## On this page / Table of content (TOC)
+## On this page / Table of Contents (TOC)

-We have implemented an automatic generation of a "On this page" section for pages that have `toc: true` set in their front matter.
-This list includes headings at levels 2 and 3.
+We have implemented an automatic generation of a "On this page" section for pages that have `toc: true` or `tocSimple: true` set in their front matter.

+### Full TOC (`toc: true`)

+If `toc: true` is set in the front matter, the table of contents will include headings at levels 2 and 3.
+This is useful for providing a detailed overview of the page content.

-To enable the TOC on a specific page, add the following to the front matter of the Markdown file:
+To enable the full TOC on a specific page, add the following to the front matter of the Markdown file:

-    ``` yaml
+    ```yaml
     ---
     toc: true
     ---
     ```

+#### Simple TOC (tocSimple: true)

+If `tocSimple: true` is set in the front matter, the table of contents will only include headings at level 2.
+This is useful for a more concise overview without listing subheadings.

+To enable the simple TOC on a specific page, add the following to the front matter of the Markdown file:

+    ```yaml
+    ---
+    tocSimple: true
+    ---
+    ```

+This configuration will automatically generate a "On this page" section at the beginning of the content, listing the specified headings based on the toc or tocSimple setting.

 ## markdown-link-checker